hvarfner/JointEntropySearch/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/conda/envs/jes/lib
 ```

 and everything should be up and running.
-All experiments are run in Python3.7+, so a working such installation is necessary, and is not provided through the conda environment (which is unfortunately required to be in Python2).

 While the required mex file is included, it may need to be re-compiled.
 To do so, do: